 Local Water Tool: Optimized Management of Our Activities in Water Risk Regions

 We worked together with IPIECA and the Global Environmental Management Initiative (GEMI) to develop the Local Water Tool (LWT).
-This assessment tool collects vast amounts of information on our water consumption and adds it to the water and health datasets for the relevant regions.
+This assessment tool collects vast amounts of information on our sites’ socioeconomic and natural environment and on climate change, which are all important data for water consumption management on our sites.
 The result is precise, local mapping of the risks and impacts of our sites in water risk regions.
 Thanks to the LWT, we can continue to hone our water optimization efforts.

 - Managing water from the first to the very last day of a project: We systematically integrate water risk and impact management into our Environmental Management System (EMS) at every stage of our projects, right up until our facilities are dismantled.